Mateocontrerass/mateocontrerass/README.md

 # 👋 Hello, World!

 I'm Mateo Contreras, an economist with a passion for data science and a knack for coding.
-Armed with a degree from Universidad de los Andes and a minor in public policy, I've transitioned into the realm of data analysis and am now laser-focused on mastering the art of data science.
+Armed with a degree from Universidad de los Andes and a minor in public policy, I've transitioned into the realm of data analysis and now I am focused on mastering the art of data science.

 ## 🚀 What I Bring to the Table: